Gilbert Breschet

 Gilbert Breschet (7 July 1784 – 10 May 1845) was a French anatomist born in Clermont-Ferrand.

-He studied medicine at the University of Paris, and in 1812 was conferred as doctor of medicine in Paris.
-In 1836 he succeeded Jean Cruveilhier (1791–1874) as professor of anatomy at the Faculté de Médecine de Paris.
+He studied medicine at the University of Paris and, in 1812, was conferred the degree of doctor of medicine in Paris.
+In 1836, he succeeded Jean Cruveilhier (1791–1874) as professor of anatomy at the Faculté de Médecine de Paris.

-Breschet made many contributions in comparative anatomy and in his research of zoonotic diseases.
+Breschet made many contributions in comparative anatomy and in his research on zoonotic diseases.
 In 1813 with François Magendie (1783–1855), he demonstrated that rabies can be transmitted from the saliva of humans to dogs.
 Also, he was the first to create an accurate figure of the rete mirabile in whales and dolphins, a vascular network that allows these mammals to survive and adapt in ocean depths; a feature discovered by Edward Tyson.

-He did extensive anatomical studies of veins of the cranium and spine, and made important investigations of the auditory system in vertebrates.
+He did extensive anatomical studies of the veins of the cranium and spine and made important investigations of the auditory system in vertebrates.
 He provided a comprehensive description of the utricle and saccule of the inner ear, and is credited for introducing the terms "otoconia" and "helicotrema".
 The helicotrema is sometimes referred to as "Breschet's hiatus", a passageway that connects the scala tympani and scala vestibuli at the top of the cochlea.
 Breschet has several other anatomical terms named after him, including: